top of page

 • Job seekers must actually look for a job and may initially only stay in Germany for 6 months (Section 2 Paragraph 2 No. 1a FreizügG/EU),

-• Unemployed people and students must have adequate health insurance coverage and sufficient financial means to secure their livelihood (§ 4 FreizügG/EU),
+• Unemployed persons and students must have adequate health insurance coverage and sufficient financial means to secure their livelihood (§ 4 FreizügG/EU),

 • Family members under the conditions of family reunification with EU citizens (§§ 3, 3a FreizügG/EU).